This is not lying on one’s side and leaning your leg over!

 - Women who have had posterior, breech or other less than favorable fetal positions in previous births or has a baby in an unfavorable position in their current pregnancy.

-- Women with a head-down baby who kicks in her right side may benefit from the Pelvic Floor Release once a week, but there isn’t harm from doing a pelvic floor more often, even daily.
+- Women with a head-down baby may benefit from the Pelvic Floor Release 1-2x a week, but there isn’t harm from doing a pelvic floor more often, even daily.
 Women with breech, transverse, or posterior babies could do the pelvic floor release once a day.

-- Women on bedrest may do this technique as part of a gentle stretching routine.
+- Women on bedrest may do this technique as part of a gentle stretching routine on their couch or on their bed with a helper.

 Anyone can do this technique!
 It’s not just for pregnant or birthing women.
 If intercourse or elimination is painful due to a tight or twisted pelvic floor give this technique a try.

-Occasionally, but not often, a woman does the Sidelying Release and gets tender or sore in the lower back, Pelvic Tilts or a Standing Sacral Release relieves the discomfort in minutes.
+Occasionally, but not often, a woman does the Sidelying Release and gets tender or sore in the lower back, A Standing Sacral Release relieves the discomfort in minutes.
+If you don’t have help, try pelvic tilting on hands and knees or while standing.
+Move gently and with fluid motion, not forcefully.
 Sometimes, but not often, older persons find the outside of the leg tight and painful when hanging the top leg.
-This may be a tight ligament/muscle on the outside of the leg – massage the outer leg crosswise, near the hip, a few minutes and then retry the sidelying release.
+This may be a tight ligament/muscle on the outside of the leg – massage the outer leg crosswise, near the hip, a few minutes and then retry the SLR.
+Anyone and any age can benefit from SLR!

 Is there any time you shouldn’t do a Sidelying Release?

-- If there is a history of fast births, and this one seems to repeat the ease, the Sidelying Release is probably not necessary.
+- If there is a history of fast births, and this one seems to be fast, too, the Sidelying Release is probably not necessary.

-- In a labor that is progressing steadily there is likely no need.
+- In a labor that is progressing steadily there is likely no need, but may reduce pain.

 - You can ask your care provider if there is any medical reason not to do the Sidelying Release.